-Registered Investment Companies (Mutual Funds): Investments in registered investment companies are stated at the respective fund's NAV, which is determined based on market values at the closing price on the last business day of the year.
+Registered Investment Companies (Mutual Funds): Investments in registered investment companies are stated at the respective fund's net asset value ("NAV"), which is determined based on market values at the closing price on the last business day of the year.
 The NAV is a quoted price in an active market and classified within level 1 of the valuation hierarchy.